djaus2/AEGymBook/README.md

 - Can add bookings for logged in user
 - Can see all bookings with various filters.
 - Can see bookings for logged in user

+### 2Dos
-- 2D: Restrict bookings for any period to the app limit
+- Restrict bookings for any period to the app limit
 - Map allowed booking times
 - Enable roles: athlete,coach,has pass,admin
+- Table layout issue: Currently uses full screen.